- Work Responsibilities

 Utilize UVU's Internship Coordinator

-Ask Faculty & Advisors for a referal
+Ask Faculty & Advisors for a referral

-Reach out to your Dream Company.
+Reach out to your dream company or organization.

 Do your research, explain your career goals, inquire about opportunities.
 Be personable, polite, and professional.
 Make sure to get names and contact information to follow up.
 People who are actively involved in the industry sometimes have the best information to offer and may be willing to lend a helping hand.
 It never hurts to ask.
+Come to the Career and Internship Center for resume and interviewing preparation.

 To receive credit for your internship you will need to take an online course in conjunction with your internship experience.
 How this credit is placed depends on the major.
 (Some majors, like Criminal Justice, have an internship class built into the program that students are required to complete.
 For Criminal Justice majors, this credit goes towards that class.
 For other majors the credit can go towards an upper division elective.)
 Like any other course this includes coursework, due dates, and paying tuition.
-Be aware that 60 internship hours a semester (about 5 hours a week) equals 1 academic credit for Criminal Justice and Forensic Science majors.
+Be aware that 60 working internship hours a semester (about 5 hours a week) equals 1 academic credit for Criminal Justice and Forensic Science majors.
 This is important when determining how many credits you’ll be taking based on how many hours a week you can comfortably fit into your schedule and what your internship host is able to accommodate – something you should also establish with your internship host beforehand.
 Also you need to work with your site supervisor to determine three to four objectives that go under the description area on the internship application for credit.
 The internship class instructor for the criminal justice department is Melissa Noyes.

 Below is the process for receiving credit for an internship.
 Please note that you can’t receive credit for past internships that you have already completed.